antonfirsov/docs/2016/05-api-convergence/2016-05-api-convergence.md

 binary compatibility for application that target the core Base Class Libraries (BCL) across all platforms with the same behavior across platforms.
-The Base Class Libraries are those that existed in `mscorlib`, `System`, `System.Core`, `System.Data`, `System.Xml` and that are not tied to a particular application model and are not tied to a particular operating system implementation.
+The Base Class Libraries are those that existed in `mscorlib`, `System`, `System.Core`, `System.Data`, and `System.Xml` and that are not tied to a particular application model and are not tied to a particular operating system implementation.

 Whether you target .NET Core 1.0 surface (`System.Runtime`-based surface), or the upcoming version of .NET Core with the expanded API (`mscorlib`-based